leytilera/addonscript-spec/docs/concepts/flags.md

   environment, which are optional and which versions of them are valid.
 If an addon, which uses the [environment builder](../api/features/builder.md), gets manually installed, meaning not as a dependency, the user SHOULD be asked, which optional `expected` addons and which version of each `expected` addon will be requested.
-- `library` This flag is only valid for files of [instance addons](instance.md).
-It specifies, that this file will be added as a libary to the [launch configuration](../concepts/instance.md#launch-configurations) of this addon.
+- `patch` This flag is only valid for relations of [instance addons](instance.md).
+It specifies, that the [launch patches](../schema/patch.md) from the related addon (which MUST also be an instance addon) will be also be applied for this addon.
+This flag is not transistive, `patch` flags of the related addon will be ignored.
+  If used in conjunction with `optional`, this flag will only take effect, if the relation will be installed.